-Wander through the narrow alleys to gaze into the wonderful tiny specialist shops.
-There are shops which sell handmade gloves in a kaleidescope of colours; a shop selling only gentleman's shaving apparatus and toiletries; artist shops with displays of paint pigments in the colours of Canaletto; luxury fabric boutiques, shops that make and supply fabulous gowns and masks for the carnival.
+Wander through the narrow alleys to gaze into the wonderful, tiny specialist shops.
+There are shops that sell handmade gloves in a kaleidoscope of colours; a shop selling only upmarket gentleman's shaving apparatus and toiletries; artist shops with displays of paint pigments in the colours of Canaletto; luxury fabric boutiques, shops that make and supply fabulous gowns and masks for the carnival.
 And—of course—the unique architecture of Venice is free to view!

-Tips for Visiting Venice on a Budget
+Tips for Visiting Venice on a low Budget

 - Spend time enjoying the wonderful shopping alleys and arcades for free!